Breath-holding spells usually are triggered by physically painful or emotionally upsetting events.

-Breath-holding spells occur in 5% of otherwise healthy children.
+Breath-holding spells occur in less than 1% to about 5% of otherwise healthy children.
 They usually begin in the first year of life and peak at age 2.
 They disappear by age 4 in 50% of children and by age 8 in about 83% of children.
-The remainder may continue to have spells into adulthood.
-Breath-holding spells do not appear to be risk factors for true epilepsy but may be associated with an increased risk of fainting spells in adulthood.
+A small percentage of these children may continue to have spells into adulthood.
+Breath-holding spells can take one of two forms:

-During a pallid breath-holding spell, vagal stimulation severely slows the heart rate.
 The child stops breathing, rapidly loses consciousness, and becomes pale and limp.
-If the spell lasts more than a few seconds, muscle tone increases, and a seizure and incontinence may occur.
+A seizure and incontinence may occur.
+The heart typically beats very slowly during a spell.
 After the spell, the heart speeds up again, breathing restarts, and consciousness returns without any treatment.
-Because this form is rare, further diagnostic evaluation and treatment may be needed if the spells occur often.
-Simultaneous ECG and EEG can help to differentiate cardiac and neurologic causes.
+Because this form causes symptoms similar to those of certain heart and brain disorders, doctors may need to do a diagnostic evaluation if the spells occur often.